-To date, there have only been two cases of MERS in the U.S. They were in people traveling to the U.S. from Saudi Arabia.
-The virus poses a very low risk to people in the U.S.
+To date, there have only been two cases of MERS in the United States.
+They were in people traveling to the United States from Saudi Arabia.
+The virus poses a very low risk to people in the United States.

 No one knows exactly where the MERS virus comes from.
 It has also been found in camels and in one bat.
 While it is believed to come from animals, that is still unclear.